Skip to main content

 Welcome to the "Shepherd and Angels" Lesson Set!

 Written by our Rotation.org Writing Team, the set features seven creative and fun lessons for both traditional and Rotation-style Sunday Schools.
-Each includes age and class-size adaptations, and several have notes about using their activities in intergenerational Advent events.
+Each includes age and class-size adaptations, and several have notes about using the activities in intergenerational Advent events.

 Lesson Summaries and Bible Background are open to the public.
 Lesson plans are open to Supporting Members.
 Join today!